viorel-anghel/pgdump-kubernetes/README.md

 ```

 ## Creating the Helm chart

 If you wish, uou may use the three yml files for many situations.
 But you will neeed to make small changes for every case: the namespace, the resources name, environment values etc. To help with this, we'll create a helm chart and use it to install with different values (other options are `kustomize` os using `sed` to do inline search-and-replaces).

 Moving into `helm` directory, the file `Chart.yaml` is basically a description of the chart.

 In the file `values.yaml` are the variables which can be changed at install and their default value.
-The namespace is not here, this and the release name will de defined in the command line.
+The namespace is not here, this and the release name will de defined at install time in the command line.

 Inside the directory `templates` you will find our three resources yml files, but slightly changed or shall I say parametrized.
 Everywhere you see `{{ Something }}` that is a placeholder which will be replaced during helm install. `{{ .Values.something }}` will be taken from the `values.yaml` file.
 Then, `{{ .Release.Name }}` and `{{ .Release.Namespace }}` are values which will be defined in the `helm install` command.